-Consuming inordinate amounts of fluoride—especially at a young age while your teeth are still developing—can cause white spots.
+Consuming inordinate amounts of fluoride—especially at a young age while your teeth are still developing—can cause white spots on teeth.

-While many people suffering from white spots try do-it-yourself solutions at home, but this can be a mistake.
-What usually occurs is that the whitening product will not only whiten your teeth, but the white spot, as well—making the spots even more noticeable!
+While many people suffering from white spots try do-it-yourself solutions at home, this can be a mistake.
+What usually occurs is that the whitening product will not only whiten your teeth, but the white spot as well—making the spots even more noticeable!

 “We love Carifree and it’s what we do to help our patients end their decay difficulties.
 We’ve been treating a 65 years young male, a retired Boeing worker.
 His Caries history from 1992-2004 proved to be a long one, he had two to six new decay findings every six months..
 Every Six Months!
 In 2004 we started him on Carifree (and he has not stopped or considered stopping since) and he continues using the Treatment Kit.
 Every three months he gets another.
 He states, “I will never stop unless you tell me to”.
 During the Carifree treatment from 2004 to 2012 he has only had two new decay findings in 8 years!
 Carifree has saved our patient thousands of dollars over the last 8 years.”PRO | CTx4 Treatment Rinse

 Of course, in an ideal world, prevention would win out in every case.
-People would avoid letting acid conditions persist in their mouths and white spots would never develop.
-However, if white spots are already present, there’s still ways to treat them to avoid letting full caries develop in the weakened white spots.
+People would avoid letting acidic conditions persist in their mouths, and white spots would never develop.
+However, if white spots are already present, there’s still white spots on teeth treatment options to avoid letting full dental caries develop in the weakened white spots.

-There are few steps we can take to prevent white spots from occuring in the first place.
-Remineralization, replacing the lost minerals that caused the visible white spot, is vital to restore strength to the area.
+There are few steps for how to avoid white spots on teeth spots from occurring in the first place.
+Remineralization—replacing the lost minerals that caused the visible white spot—is vital to restore strength to the area.
 CariFree CTx4 Gel 1100 contains nano hydroxyapatite, a bio available version of the minerals that make up tooth enamel.
 Regular use of CariFree products can remineralize and re-harden enamel by supplying the minerals lost in acid attack.
-They also can reduce bacterial load keeping oral pH high and making the environment unfavorable for bacteria to live.
-Less caries causing bacteria means a lowered likelihood of developing caries.
+They also can reduce bacterial load, keeping oral pH high and making the environment unfavorable for bacteria to live.
+Less caries-causing bacteria means a lowered likelihood of developing dental cavities.
 Finally, the pH correcting action of CariFree products allows minerals to stay in the tooth enamel, preventing the development of new white spot lesions.